Looking for something else?

 According to the Spring 2010 Storage magazine/SearchStorage Purchasing Intentions survey, 14% of respondents said they're using cloud storage now, with the largest numbers using cloud storage for disaster recovery (6%).
 But 4% are using it to hold primary data from their data centers, and an equal number are using it for nearline data storage.

 But before you take plunge and sign up with a cloud storage service provider, there are some things you need to know.
 Is cloud storage secure?
 How much will it cost?
 What services are best for SMBs?
 In our cloud storage services guide for beginners, we've collected our top tips and expert advice in one place so you can get answers to your most important questions.
 Learn about cloud backup, cloud archiving, cloud disaster recovery, and using the cloud for primary storage.

-First steps: Getting started with cloud storage
+Getting started with cloud storage

 Part of the reason why cloud storage is having difficulty catching on in the data storage realm is because it is still a relatively new concept.
 Also, many users have questions about the cost and whether or not cloud storage is secure.
 One of the biggest advantages of using cloud storage for SMBs is that many SMBs don't have a large technical staff to handle storage.
 Read this article to determine if cloud storage services are a good choice for your organization, and learn about the pros and cons of cloud storage.